Rooted America: Immobility and Segregation of the Intercounty Migration Network: RESULTS

 \subsection{Segmented Immobility}

 The bivariate analysis is suggestive that intercounty migration is immobilized by political divisions in the United States.
-We further examine this using multivariate valued TERGMs that encompass the demographic, economic, geographical and political factors at the county and inter-county levels, together with explicit specifications of endogenous network mechanisms.
-Our results are displayed in Table~\ref{tab1}.
-Model 1 suggests that holding all other factors constant, a larger difference in political environments between counties predicts less migration between them.
-Since the political environment is associated with the level of urbanization of a county (\citealt{cramer_politics_2016}), Model 2 further includes the difference of urbanization between counties.
-From Model 1 to Model 2, the effect size of political dissimilarity becomes modestly smaller, suggesting that the effect of political difference can be partly explained by their difference in the level of urbanization.
-The smaller BIC of Model 2 further indicates that difference in the level of urbanization is effectively explaining the variation in the magnitude of migration flows across the country.
+We further examine this using VTERGMs that incorporate the demographic, economic, geographical and political factors at the county and inter-county levels, together with explicit specifications of internal dynamics of migation systems.
+Table 1 displays the results.
+Model 1 suggests that, holding all other factors constant, a larger difference in political environments between counties predicts less migration between them.
+Since the political environment is associated with the level of urbanization of a county (\citealt{cramer_politics_2016}), Model 2 further includes the dissimilarity of urbanization between counties.
+From Model 1 to Model 2, the effect size of political dissimilarity becomes modestly smaller, suggesting that the effect of political difference can be partly (but not completely) explained by their difference in the level of urbanization.
+The smaller BIC of Model 2 further indicates that difference in the level of urbanization is effectively explaining the variation in the magnitude of migration flows.
 Nonetheless, in Model 2, larger political dissimilarity is still a statistically significant predictor of less migration between counties, offering empirical evidence for Hypothesis 1.1.
-Holding other factors constant, a pair of counties with 10\% larger difference in 2008 voting outcome is expected to have 2.3\% (i.e., $[1-\exp(-0.231 \times 10\%)]$) fewer migrants than another county pair.
-The knockout experiment suggests that under a counterfactual scenario where there is no political difference between counties or no effect of political difference on migration behavior, the intercounty migrant population in the United States would increased by around 3\%, that is by 535,338 people.
-The valued TERGM results do suggest that migration is immobilized between different political segments, and this social force has suppressed hundreds of thousands of people from migrating to another county within a five-year period.
+Holding other factors constant, a pair of counties with 10\% larger difference in 2008 voting outcome is expected to have 2.5\% (i.e., $[1-\exp(-0.256 \times 10\%)]$) fewer migrants than another county pair.
+Similar to political segmentation, Model 2 also reveals that larger differences in levels of urbanization and racial compositions of two counties predict fewer migrants moving between, holding other factors constant, lending support for Hypotheses 1.2 and 1.3.
+The VTERGM results do suggest that migration is inhibited between places with dissimilar political contexts, levels of urbanization, and racial compositions.